Welcome to Osman House

 Located in the pleasant village of Scholes on the outskirts of Leeds, Osman House provides specialist care and support in a small residential environment, for up to 16 individuals with an acquired brain injury (ABI).
 It is designed to smooth the transition between brain injury rehabilitation at a main Brain Injury Rehabilitation Trust (BIRT) centre or similar environment, and a move into the community.
 It also offers a continuing rehabilitation service.

 Individuals coming to Osman House are likely have completed an initial programme of rehabilitation, perhaps with the NHS or at another BIRT service or brain injury provider.
 Our specialist care and support service, and continuing rehabilitation service incorporate an individually tailored programme for all service users.
 We aim to support service users to maintain rehabilitation goals previously achieved, and use the neurobehavioural approach in our work.

-Service users programmes include educational and therapeutic sessions, personal, social and domestic skills, guided leisure time, behavioural management, community access and vocational training and support.
+Service user programmes include educational and therapeutic sessions, developing personal, social and domestic skills, guided leisure time, behavioural management, community access and vocational training and support.
 Service users are actively involved in reviewing their progress against agreed outcomes.

 Take a look around

 At Osman House, we support people with an acquired brain injury who have already undergone intensive rehabilitation, need specialist care and support in a residential setting and/or have longer-term support needs to maintain their rehabilitation goals and independent living skills in accordance with our general admission criteria.
 In addition to brain injury, service users may have any of the following conditions:

 - Challenging behaviour

 - A history of mental health problems

 - A history of drug or alcohol abuse but are sufficiently well-controlled to engage in rehabilitation